An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 You would get the error message:

-Beside that you don't get the actual error until run-time, there are also some nasty side effects.
+There are also some other nasty side effects.
 Let's say that you have an outer stored procedure that calls an inner stored procedure that first starts a transaction, and then later runs into an error with a missing table.
 The inner procedure is aborted, but execution continues in the outer procedure – with the transaction still active!
 How many programmers are prepared for that?
-In SQL 2005, TRY-CATCH makes this is a little easier to handle, but if the inner procedure has a TRY-CATCH, that CATCH will not fire, only the TRY-CATCH in the outer procedure.
+TRY-CATCH makes this is a little easier to handle, but if the inner procedure has a TRY-CATCH, that CATCH will not fire, only the TRY-CATCH in the outer procedure.

 Another problem with deferred name resolution is that the missing table can mask other errors.
 Consider this procedure: